 Sports-themed NFTs are one of the highest-grossing categories drawing attention from sports enthusiasts as well as tech junkies.

 Dapper Labs’ NBA Top Shot is an NFT marketplace built in association with the National Basketball Association (NBA) and lists some of the most iconic basketball moments of all time.
-Every video clip featured here is also an NFT on Dapper’s own blockchain called Flow.
+Every video clip featured here is also an NFT type on Dapper’s own blockchain called Flow.

 One of the most expensive NFTs ever sold in the sports category is the LeBron James Dunk Throwdowns (Series), which cost about USD 380,000.

-Another type of NFT is the collectables.
+Another NFT type is the collectables.
 Since innovation is the only constant in the crypto world, it won’t be wrong to say that a new day ushers in a new idea for the NFT space.
 One such example is NFT tickets.
 They can be minted on blockchains and event organisers can auction them to create a sense of exclusivity.
 Later, they can be resold as collectables.

 Other instances include rare digital trading cards and limited editions by celebrities or brands that create major hype.
 When Twitter creator Jack Dorsey sold his first tweet as an NFT for USD 2.9 million, it became one of the most renowned collectables.